Who is your City government?

 The City of Ottawa is governed by an elected 24-member City Council comprised of the Mayor, representing the city as a whole, and 23 Councillors, representing the city’s individual wards.
 The Mayor and City Councillors serve four-year terms.
 The current term began on December 1, 2018 and ends on November 14, 2022.

-How does City Council affect you?
+How City Council and Committee decisions affect you

 Decisions made by City Council have a direct effect on the residents of Ottawa and impact the type, level and variety of municipal services provided to you.
 Council is the decision-making body responsible for the administration of the City of Ottawa and is responsible for turning community needs into municipal services including policing, water, transit, garbage and recycling, sewers, fire and paramedics.

-- City Council meetings:
+How City Council works

 In accordance with the Procedure By-law, City Council meets the second and fourth Wednesday of the month, usually beginning at 10 a.m. in Andrew S. Haydon Hall at City Hall.
 Council meets once a month in March, July, August and December, and once in the October of an election year as determined by the Mayor.